Bunny boots: Type II

-The white "Bunny boot" is an improved version of the Type I "Mickey Mouse boot", designed for use in even more extreme cold weather, and is rated all the way down to −65 F. Given the sufferings of the soldiers fighting in the Battle of Chosin Reservoir in Korea, inducing many cases of frostbite, even with Type I boots, the Type II was created to encompass the "worst case scenario" need to field soldiers in the coldest conditions in which any military force could reasonably attempt to conduct operations (including Alaska, Siberia and both Arctic poles).
+The white "Bunny boot" is an improved version of the Type I "Mickey Mouse boot", designed for use in even more extreme cold weather, and is rated all the way down to −65 F. Given the sufferings of the soldiers fighting in the Battle of Chosin Reservoir in Korea, inducing many cases of frostbite, even with Type I boots, the Type II was created to encompass the "worst case scenario" need to field soldiers in the coldest conditions in which any military force could reasonably attempt to conduct operations (including Alaska, Siberia and both poles).
 For comparison, the average winter temperature at the South Pole in Antarctica is roughly -56 F. The boot is slightly bigger and heavier (~8 oz.
 (0.22 kg) more per boot) than the black Type I because of the extra insulation.
 These boots are manufactured by several companies including Bata, Acton and Air Boss.

 Both Mickey Mouse boots and bunny boots have an air valve on each of the boots.
 These air valves must be opened prior to flying to ensure that the air pressure differential between the walls of the boot and the outside air does not cause the boots to rupture.

 The boot is nicknamed after the snowshoe hare, which is commonly found near Fort Greely, Alaska.
 During the fall the hares' fur changes color from brown to white, allowing it to blend in with its winter surroundings.
 As winter gets closer, more and more hares appear with their new white "boots".

 Both Mickey Mouse boots and bunny boots have rubber wedges on the back of the heel.
 These wedges lock into military-standard ski and snowshoe bindings.